verilator/verilator/docs/guide/deprecations.rst

 XML locations
   The XML "fl" attribute has been replaced with the "loc" attribute.  "fl" is planned for removal no sooner than January 2021.

+Option `--cdc`
+  The experimental `--cdc` option is believed to be generally unused and is planned for removeal no sooner than January 2023.